hibajamal/CIA3Q1/README.md

 Run the GridWorld.exe file inside the Gridworld folder to run the final simulation.

-For implementation purposes: the implentation can be found in Assets/Scripts/Grid.cs
+For implementation purposes: the implentation can be found in Assets/Scripts/Grid.cs in function ValueIteration(theta, discount).